NINAD-17/Data-Structures-and-Algorithms/Strings/readme.md

   std::getline(std::cin, s); // Read an entire line (up to \n) from std::cin
 ```

+## cin.getline(str, len) VS getline(cin, str)
+- `cin.getline(str, len)` is a member function of the istream class, which cin is an instance of.
+It reads characters from the input stream and stores them in the character array pointed to by str, until either `(len - 1)` characters have been read or a newline character `('\n')` is encountered.
+The newline character is extracted from the input stream but not stored in the resulting string.
+The resulting string is always null-terminated.

+`getline(cin, str)` is a non-member function that reads characters from the input stream (cin) and stores them in a std::string object (str), until a delimiter character is encountered.
+The delimiter character is extracted from the input stream but not stored in the resulting string.
+By default, the delimiter character is a newline character ('\n'), but you can specify a different delimiter by passing it as the third argument to the getline function1.
+For example, to read a line of text until a comma (',') is encountered, you can use getline(cin, str, ',').

+- In general, you should prefer to use `getline(cin, str)` over `cin.getline(str, len)`when reading lines of text from the standard input stream into a `std::string` object, as it provides better memory safety and ease of use.

 ### Reverse Words in a sentence
 ```
 for(int i = 0; i < str.length(); i++) {